 Meteor Crater- Forget the movies and see the result of the "real thing".
 Just 40 miles east of Flagstaff on I-40.
 MeteorCrater.com

-Lowell Observatory- on Route 66 (also called a Santa Fe).
+Lowell Observatory- on West Santa Fe Ave.
 This is where in 1930 the planet (we still believe it's a planet!!!)
 Pluto was discovered.
 Tours, lectures, slide show and stargazing are available.
 LowellObservatory.edu

 Museum of Northern Arizona- less than 1 mile from our inn - exhibits on the history, anthropology and culture of indigenous Native Americans.
 Great gift shop and book store.
 MuseumofNorthernArizona.org